New Zealanders have the protection of a strong and independent system of justice that is highly regarded worldwide.

 Judges in New Zealand are not elected into their role.
 They are appointed by the Governor-General on the advice of the Attorney-General, who is a Cabinet Member in the government.
 The Attorney-General consults widely before appointing judges, particularly seeking the opinion of the legal profession.

 Judges are expected to act independently.
-Judges in the three highest general courts may not be removed from office or have their salaries cut, further protecting the independence of the judiciary.
+To further protect the independence of the judiciary, Judges in the three highest general courts may not be removed from office or have their salaries cut.

-Only lawyers may be appointed judges, and only after they’ve held a practising certificate for at least seven years.
+Only lawyers may be appointed as judges, and only after they have held a practising certificate for at least seven years.

-There are also a number of specialist courts dealing with employment matters, family issues, youth offending etc.
+There are also a number of specialist courts that deal with things like employment matters, family issues and youth offending.

 Four levels of general courts

 The courts of general jurisdiction have four levels - District courts, High court, Appeal court and Supreme court.

-The ‘entry level’ for most civil and criminal matters is a District Court.
-New Zealand currently has 57 District Courts throughout the country.
+- Most civil and criminal matters start off in a District Court.
+New Zealand currently has 58 District Courts throughout the country.

-At the next level is the Appeal Court.
-It hears civil and criminal appeals from the High Court, the District Court and the Employment Court.
-The Appeal Court determines the law of New Zealand and resolves conflicting court decisions.
+- The Appeal Court hears civil and criminal appeals from the High Court, District Courts and the Employment Court.
+It also determines the law of New Zealand and resolves conflicting court decisions.